ncatlab/nlab-content/pages/8/3/6/9/9638/content.md

 * Subhash Kak: *Prospects for Quantum Computing*, talk at CIFAR Nanotechnology program meeting, Halifax (November 2008) &lbrack;[arXiv:0902.4884](https://arxiv.org/abs/0902.4884)&rbrack;

 * Mikhail Dyakonov: *Prospects for quantum computing: extremely doubtful*, Int.
 J. of Modern Physics: Conf.
 Series **33** (2014) 1460357 &lbrack;[arXiv:1401.3629](https://arxiv.org/abs/1401.3629), [doi:10.1142/S2010194514603573](https://doi.org/10.1142/S2010194514603573)&rbrack;

+* [[Gil Kalai]]: *The Argument against Quantum Computers*,  in: *Quantum, Probability, Logic -- The Work and Influence of Itamar Pitowsky*, Springer (2020) 399-422 &lbrack;[arXiv:1908.02499](https://arxiv.org/abs/1908.02499), [doi:10.1007/978-3-030-34316-3_18](https://doi.org/10.1007/978-3-030-34316-3_18)&rbrack;
+  > A common interpretation of the [[threshold theorem]] is that it shows that large-scale quantum computers are possible in principle.
+A more careful interpretation is that if we can control noisy intermediate-scale quantum systems well enough, then we can build large-scale universal quantum computers.
+As we will see, there are good reasons for why we cannot control the quality of noisy intermediate-scale quantum systems well enough.

 * Daniel Koch, Brett Martin, Saahil Patel, Laura Wessing, and Paul M. Alsing, *Demonstrating NISQ era challenges in algorithm design on IBM's 20 qubit quantum computer*, AIP Advances **10** 095101 (2020) &lbrack;[doi:10.1063/5.0015526](https://doi.org/10.1063/5.0015526)&rbrack;